 “The entire neighborhood wants to preserve these buildings.
 The city really needs to step up to the plate and basically enforce the law,” said Miller.

-The decision regarding the St. Peter’s buildings is expected to be heard at the Historic Preservation Commission meeting on Monday, February 11.
+The decision regarding the St. Peter’s buildings is expected to be heard at the Historic Preservation Commission meeting on Monday, April 1.
+The Jersey City Landmarks Conservancy also created an event on Facebook, at which you can RSVP and receive updates, here.